-- Legal separation: This does not legally end a marriage or domestic partnership.
+Legal separation: This does not legally end a marriage or domestic partnership.
 Rather, a legal separation allows couples to live separately and make decisions about finances, property, and parenting without a formal divorce.
 You can choose to seek a divorce later on, but you cannot marry or enter into a domestic partnership with someone else while you are legally separated.

-- Summary divorce: A summary dissolution is a much easier way to obtain a divorce, but only certain couples are eligible.
+Summary divorce: A summary dissolution is a much easier way to obtain a divorce, but only certain couples are eligible.
 In order to obtain a summary divorce, you must have been married for less than 5 years, have no children together (born or adopted), not own property together, owe less than $6,000 in shared debt, own less than $40,000 of shared property (not including vehicles), own less than $40,000 worth of separate property (not including vehicles), not pursue spousal support, and you must have signed an agreement that divides your property and debts.
 Essentially, summary divorces are designed for couples who have been together for a shorter amount of time and do not have children or large amounts of property to divide up in the divorce.

-- Bank statements
+- Bank statements,

-- Stock and brokerage forms
+- Stock and brokerage statements,

-- Employment pay stubs
+- Employment pay stubs, and

-- IRA and 401(k) statements
+- Retirement Account statements, such as IRA and 401(k) statements.

 No two divorces are the same, and Attorney Montes is committed to finding the right solution for your situation.
 When both parties can get along well and compromise to reach a good solution, mediation may be the best option for your case.
 However, certain situations—like custody issues or restraining orders—require immediate litigation or trial.
 No matter your unique circumstances, our legal team will work with you to arrive at the best course of action.

-Orange County family law attorney Amy M. Montes has handles hundreds of unique family law cases.
+Orange County family law attorney Amy M. Montes has handled hundreds of unique family law cases.
 She has extensive experience in mediation and litigation, and her intimate knowledge of California family law enables her to anticipate issues and prevent future complications.
 She is dedicated not only to protecting your rights, but also to helping you achieve a new beginning.